gsa-oes/office-of-evaluation-sciences/_projects/2101-d-transparent-defaults.md

 domain: Government Operations
 agency: General Services Administration
 status: Complete
-summary: Disclosing the purpose of a default selection increases the likelihood that survey respondents choose to receive future contacts.
+summary: Disclosing the purpose of a default selection increases the likelihood that survey respondents choose to receive future contacts
 featured: homepage
 ---